pingcap/docs/command-line-flags-for-tidb-configuration.md

 - The list of proxy server's IP addresses allowed to connect to TiDB using the [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt).
 - Default: ""
 - In general cases, when you access TiDB behind a reverse proxy, TiDB takes the IP address of the reverse proxy server as the IP address of the client.
 By enabling the PROXY protocol, reverse proxies that support this protocol such as HAProxy can pass the real client IP address to TiDB.
-- After configuring this flag, TiDB allows the configured source IP address to connect to TiDB using the PROXY protocol; if a protocol other than PROXY is used, this connection will be denied.
-If this flag is left empty, no IP address can connect to TiDB using the PROXY protocol.
+- After configuring this parameter, TiDB allows the configured source IP address to connect to TiDB using the PROXY protocol; if a protocol other than PROXY is used, this connection will be denied.
+If this parameter is left empty, no IP address can connect to TiDB using the PROXY protocol.
 The value can be the IP address (192.168.1.50) or CIDR (192.168.1.0/24) with `,` as the separator. `*` means any IP addresses.

 > **Warning:**
 >